Ethaywien/script-loading-toolkit/README.md

 We recommend you use Async/Await when dealing with promises to simplify your code and reduce callback chains, however the below examples will also demonstrate Promise/then callback syntax.

 ### Script
-`Script` can be used to load any script by url and has an asynchronous queueing API so you can start queueing up functions to be run once it has finished loading:
+The `Script` class can be used to load any script (by setting the `src` attribute to a url) and has an asynchronous queueing API so you can start queueing up functions to be run once it has finished loading:

 ```js
 import { Script } from 'script-loading-toolkit';